Singapore has earned its reputation as one of the best shopping destinations in the world.

 Orchard Street is especially popular during Christmas time, when it is decorated with dazzling lights.

 Regardless of when you visit this street, you are bound stay busy for hours shopping from one mall to another.

-- Relax – Lay back and rest your legs after a long day of shopping and museum hopping.
+- Spas – Lay back and rest your legs after a long day of shopping and museum hopping.
 Orchard Street provides plenty of options for those looking to relax.
 Alternatively, indulge in a rooftop spa treatment overlooking the busy buildings below at Andana or rejuvenate in one of Remede’s lavish spa rooms.